Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Deception, bad dreams, depression, suffering, violence, loss, scandal, delusions, anxiety, worry, fear, paranoia, despair, mistrust, anticipation, insomnia, limbo, stuck.

 Distrust, malice, misery, suspicion, despair, isolation, imprisonment, rebirth, resurrection, martyr, mourning period, sorrow, shame, rejection, betrayal.

 In the Rider-Waite-Smith deck, the Nine of Swords shows a woman crying into her hands.
 She is sitting up in bed.
-There are nine swords hanging on the black walls that surround her.
+Nine swords are hanging on the black wall that surrounds her.

 The woman is wealthy and has expensive possessions.
 She is in a wooden bed, which is engraved with what appears to be a scene from mythology or a great battle.
 Her bedding looks expensive.
 She has a quilt with differing patches in yellow, blue, and red.
 Her mattress is pinkish, and she wears a white nightgown.